-- University at Albany: Starting at about $15,000 for semesters (Check out the cost estimates here.)
+- University at Albany: Starting at about $17,000 for one semester (Check out the cost estimates here.)

-- API Study Abroad Programs at the University of Havana: Starting at $10,000
+- API Study Abroad Programs at the University of Havana: $14,800 for one semester

 According to Numbeo, here are the average costs for living in Cuba:

 |Monthly rent||$470 for a for a one-bedroom apartment in Havana city center|

 |Cell phone||$0.34 for one minute of a Prepaid Mobile Tariff Local|